Conflict is a normal part of life and, in turn, the workplace. This is especially true for businesses with a diverse workforce.

 When they’re able to do this, there’s no need to point fingers anymore.
 The blame game can stir up strong feelings of sadness and shame.

 Knowing how to say sorry is an important skill.
 It can save you a lot of time, so try to keep this in mind as you mold your company’s culture.

 Pro Tip: Employees are more likely to take accountability and apologize when leaders or managers model similar behavior.

 A conflict doesn’t magically resolve itself with a couple of mediation sessions.
 Follow-through is important to make sure that people are sticking to the agreed-upon resolution.

 You also need to check in to see if working relationships are repaired.
 Transitioning from mediation to mentorship shows your employees that you genuinely care about them (and not just about solving a problem).

-You can’t outsource mentorship to human resources.
-It will require some of your time and attention.
+You can’t outsource mentorship to your human resources department.
+It'll require some of your time and attention.

-Research shows that workplace conflict can lead to higher organizational costs, less productivity, and more turnover.
-So don’t sweep conflicts under the rug.
-Use these strategies to help manage conflicts in the workplace.
+So don’t sweep conflicts under the rug!
+Use these strategies to help manage conflicts in your workplace.